Elyon: Sanchuniathon

 In Eusebius' account of Philo of Byblos (c.
-64–141 CE) record of Sanchuniathon's euhemeristic account of the Phoenician deities, Elioun, whom he calls Hypsistos 'the highest' and who is therefore possibly ʿElyōn, is quite separate from his Elus/Cronus who is the supreme god Ēl.
+64–141 CE) record of Sanchuniathon's euhemeristic account of the Phoenician deities, Elioun, whom he calls Hypsistos 'the highest' and who is therefore likely ʿElyōn, is quite separate from his Elus/Cronus who is the supreme god Ēl.
 Sanchuniathon tells only:

 In their time is born a certain Elioun called "the Most High," and a female named Beruth, and these dwelt in the neighbourhood of Byblos.

 And from them is born Epigeius or Autochthon, whom they afterwards called Sky; so that from him they named the element above us Sky because of the excellence of its beauty.
 And he has a sister born of the aforesaid parents, who was called Earth, and from her, he says, because of her beauty, they called the earth by the same name.
 And their father, the Most High, died in an encounter with wild beasts, and was deified, and his children offered to him libations and sacrifices.

 According to Sanchuniathon it is from Sky and Earth that Ēl and various other deities are born, though ancient texts refer to Ēl as creator of heaven and earth.
 The Hittite theogony knows of a primal god named Alalu who fathered Sky (and possibly Earth) and who was overthrown by his son Sky, who was in turn overthrown by his son Kumarbi.
 A similar tradition seems to be at the basis of Sanchuniathon's account.

 As to Beruth who is here ʿElyōn's wife, a relationship with Hebrew bərīt 'covenant' or with the city of Beirut have both been suggested.

+Hasmonean dynasty

+The Mishnah recounts that Hasmonean rulers used to identify themselves as "High Priest of El Elyon": "When the Hasmonean kingdom became strong and defeated the Greeks, they instituted that people should mention the name of Heaven even in their legal documents.
+And therefore they would write: In year such and such of Yoḥanan the High Priest of the God Most High."
+Scholars have observed that the Hasmoneans used Melchizedek's example of monarch-priest to justify occupying both offices.